tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 ### Description

-Estimate VeChain Gas for transaction
+Estimate the gas needed for a VeChain transaction

-<h4>5 credits per API call.</h4>
+**5 credits per API call**

-Estimate gas required for transaction.
+ Get an estimated amount of gas needed for a VeChain transaction.

 ### Example